-It's Saturday morning and in the past week or so...
+It's Saturday morning.
+In the past week there's been:

-Amidst all of this you have Hillary Clinton and Donald Trump going at it big time.
-And three young Cedar Lake girls held on first-degree murder charges after botched home invasion.
+Amidst all of this you have Hillary Clinton and Donald Trump going at it.
+And three Cedar Lake girls are being held on first-degree murder charges after a botched home invasion.

-What the hell's going on?
-On my front, I'm catching more and more momentum with the Facebook Live videos.
-It turns out that we can tell the story of My American, Radio Life a little easier in quick, live videos than we can in plodding through this blog.
+On the WJOB front, we're catching more and more momentum with Facebook Live videos.
+It turns out that we can tell the story of My American Radio Life quicker with live videos than we can in plodding through this blog.
 Oh well.
 It's a discovery process of how to tell the story.
 First it's photos.
 Then youtube videos.
 Live AM radio and now live FM radio too.
-There's this blog and in the past there was the newspaper column and my personal journals that have long been thrown into a dump and erased off of hard drives.
+There's this blog and in the past there was the newspaper column and my personal journals that have long been thrown into a dumpster and erased off hard drives.
 There is a story unfolding and for now it doesn't necessarily unfold best to the three or four of you in this little-read blog.

 It's unfolding on Facebook Live video.
 I'm not kidding.